How to find a builder for your project: expert advice on choosing the right trades

 Meeting previous customers is a great way of finding out not just about the quality of a builder’s work but also other things that are important.

-5. Find a Builder Online
+5. Find a builder online

 A good place to starting looking online to find a builder is on sites like the Federation of Master Builders.

 They have a search tool where you can find specific trades in your area and look at their references.
-All FMB members are vetted and independently inspected, and are checked to ensure that they have the correct insurances in place.
+All FMB members are vetted and independently inspected, and are checked to ensure that they have the correct build insurances in place.

 Checkatrade and the Guild of Master Craftsmen are also good places to find a builder local to where you live.
 They offer stringent checks, which should give you more reassurance.